Govind Sakharam Sardesai

-Rao Bahadur Govind Sakharam Sardesai (17 May 1865 – 29 November 1959), popularly known as Riyasatkar Sardesai, was a historian from Maharashtra, India.
+Rao Bahadur Govind Sakharam Sardesai (17 May 1865 – 29 November 1959), popularly known as Riyasatkar Sardesai, was a historian from Bombay Presidency, India.

-Through his Riyasats written in Marathi, Sardesai presented an account of over 1,000 years of the Indian history until 1848.
+Through his Riyasats written in Marathi, Sardesai presented an account of over 1,000 years of Indian history until 1848.
 He also wrote the three-volume New History of Marathas in English.

 Sardesai's work was recognised with a Padma Bhushan award from the Government of India in 1957.